Phil Brown: Hyderabad were all over the place against Kerala Blasters | Goal.com

 Phil Brown: Hyderabad were all over the place against Kerala Blasters

-Hyderabad FC coach Phil Brown has asserted that he felt the gameplan deviced for Kerala Blasters worked until the injury to Rafa Lopez.
+Hyderabad FC coach Phil Brown has asserted that the gameplan devised for Kerala Blasters worked until Rafa Lopez was forced off the field due to an injury.

-Hyderabad bagged the opener in the 14th minute through Bobo but of which was followed by the hosts going on a scoring spree with Bartholomew Ogbeche (33', 75'), Vlatko Drobarov (39'), Messi Bouli (45') and Seityasen Singh (59') on target.
+Hyderabad bagged the opener in the 14th minute through Bobo but it was followed by the hosts going on a scoring spree with Bartholomew Ogbeche (33', 75'), Vlatko Drobarov (39'), Messi Bouli (45') and Seityasen Singh (59') on target.

-"I thought the game plan was working, I couldn't have expected to it go any better (first goal).
+"I thought the game plan was working, I couldn't have expected to it go any better (until the first goal).
 The physical presence of Messi and Ogbeche, we knew it would be a threat at some stage.
-One of our center-backs (Rafa) is lying in hospital at the moment, Messi got away with a challenge and consequently, they scored three goals before half-time.
+One of our centre-backs (Rafa) is lying in hospital at the moment, Messi got away with a challenge and consequently, they scored three goals before half-time.

-Even after the 5-1 defeat, Brown reassured the assembled reporters of his job as head coach at Hyderabad FC while suggesting that the club will look to replace Rafa in the January transfer window if needed.
+Brown's future at the club remains uncertain but he has said that the club will look to replace Rafa in the January transfer window if needed.

 "I have constant contact with the owners.
 They live in a same hotel as me.
 No issue as far as that (conversation with management) is concerned, we have three home games coming up.
 (About my future) that is the management's decision, that is not in my hands.
 (If Rafa is out), there is a possibility to get a new centre half," he said.

-Taking off Marcelinho in 71st minute, Brown stated "was tactical with regard to himself (Marcelinho) and Nestor (Gordillo).
-I was chasing a clean sheet and that's the reason I played two foreign centre-halves.
-Consequently, when I played three foreigners (Gordillo, Bobo and Marcelinho), up front in the previous game, we looked a threat against Mumbai.
-I had to sacrifice one of them and that was Nestor tonight (Sunday)."

-Similarly, on being questioned on Giles Barnes' midfield, he replied, "Giles came on for Rafa, and that allowed me to play Adil Khan at centre-back.
+On being questioned about Giles Barnes' midfield role, he replied, "Giles came on for Rafa, and that allowed me to play Adil Khan at centre-back.
 It was designed to help Abhishek Halder.
-He (Halder) looked like he is playing comfortably in that position because of the influence of Marko Stankovic and latterly Giles Barnes."
+He (Halder) looked like he is playing comfortably in that position because of the influence of Marko Stankovic and Giles Barnes."

-Hyderabad FC are set to host Chennaiyin FC (January 10), Odisha FC (January 15) and Mumbai City FC (January 24) before traveling to Bengaluru FC on the 30th among January's fixtures.
+Hyderabad FC are set to host Chennaiyin FC (January 10), Odisha FC (January 15) and Mumbai City FC (January 24) before travelling to Bengaluru FC on the 30th.